 Provides well-rounded nutrition designed to meet women’s needs with probiotics, 24 vitamins and minerals, and superfood botanicals.
-Unique fermented formula enhances absorption and makes them gentle on the stomach.
+The unique fermented formula enhances absorption and makes them gentle on the stomach.
 Made with organic, non-GMO vegetables and herbs.
 No synthetic fillers.

 These vitamins are undoubtedly high quality, which is reflected in their higher price point.